MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-compressiontype-property.md

 ## Remarks

-With `None`, `Page`, and `Row`, the [!INCLUDE[prodshort](../includes/prodshort.md)] table synchronization process will make changes to table in SQL Server. `Unspecified` lets you control data compression directly on SQL Server.
+With `None`, `Page`, and `Row`, the [!INCLUDE[prodshort](../includes/prodshort.md)] table synchronization process will make changes to table in SQL Server, overwriting the current compression setting in SQL Server, if any. `Unspecified` lets you control data compression directly on SQL Server.
+For more information

-For information about table compression in SQL Server, see [Data Compression](https://docs.microsoft.com/en-us/sql/relational-databases/data-compression/data-compression)
+For information about compression, see [Data Compression](../../administration/optimize-sql-data-access.md#Compression)

 > [!NOTE]
 >  If you set multiple permissions, then one or the other applies.